RobLuna20/Portfolio/README.md

 #### Technical Skills: C#, Python, SQL, .NET framework, Figma, HTML, CSS, JavaScript

 ## Objective
-Adaptable and quick learner in Information Science & Technology, eager to apply and expand skills my skills.
+Adaptable and quick learner in Information Science & Technology, eager to apply and expand my skills.
 Committed to delivering excellence in every task, I bring a proactive and dedicated approach to problem-solving and continuous improvement.

 ## Languages
 - English: Fluent